LemmySmackett/LemmySmackettCom/content/stories/mature/the_mutant_cure.md

 mature: true
 extreme: false
 ---
-"Hello, you're watching NBC.
+Hello, you're watching NBC.
 I'm Ellen Skunt.
 For the past twenty years, 𝐻𝑛𝑔ℎ America has grappled with the Mutant Question.
 With the FDA's approval of Trask Industries so-called Mutant Cure, some now  argue it should be administered along with the Hepatitis B vaccine, a mandatory immunization given to all newborns. 𝑀𝑚𝑚.
 Tonight, we're speaking with an assortment of voters across the political spectrum, one of whom is secretly a mutant.
 We'll reveal it at the end of the show. 𝑈𝑔ℎ. 𝑎ℎ𝑒𝑚𝑚.
 Let's start with you, Ivanna."

 "Hi, I'm Ivanna Rutt. 𝐻𝑛𝑔ℎ.
 Minnesota Democrat.
 And I just think 𝑀𝑚𝑚 it's such a shame what they're doing to the homo superior people."